-Garden designs come in many forms from the small one design house garden to the large multi sectional gardens of large estates.
+Garden designs come in many forms from the small house garden to the large multi sectional gardens of large estates.

 Castles, Palaces, Stately Homes and Manor Houses are able to zone off their gardens into many of the different designs.
 This is due to the size of their estates and the gardening teams that look after them.

 Charities such as "The National Trust" and "English Heritage" sometimes take over the running of estates and will bring many neglected gardens back to how they used to be.
 These will then be opened to the public for all to visit.

 These larger estates could have a kitchen garden to supply the food to the cook, a terrace looking down on a formal garden or a path leading through an informal garden down towards a lake and then beyond to a woodland or wildlife garden.

 Where we live can also dictate the type of gardens we have.
 This can be regional where a particular type of plant thrives or the style of the house as the garden can be designed to reflect this.